lphansen/Climate/Preference_solution/README.md

 2. SCC_Solution.m: Solves the Feynman-Kac equations for the Social Cost of Carbon calculation and simulates a time-path trajectory.
 3. Ambiguity_adjusted_probability.m: Computes the ambiguity-adjusted probability distributions at different time horizons based on the simulated trajectory.

 To generate paper results, first set up the solvers (see instructions for solvers).
 Next run items 1-3 above in sequence.
+Users can specify alternative ambiguity and damage levels in item 1.
 Refer back to the notebook for further details.